* Tuition subject to change without notice. Textbooks are not included in tuition.

 WorkBC reports that the growth in awareness about good dental hygiene has increased the level of dental care in the general population.
 As a result, job opportunities for dental office receptionists should remain strong as BC's growing population continues to increase the demand for dental services.

-Eighty-nine per cent of UFV's Dental Office Receptionist graduates have gained employment upon certificate completion.
-Grads are working in Abbotsford, Mission, Chilliwack, Langley, Maple Ridge, Surrey, Delta, Vancouver, Vancouver Island, Alberta, and even as far as Australia.
+89% of UFV's Dental Office Receptionist program graduates have gained employment upon certificate completion.
+Grads are working in Abbotsford, Mission, Chilliwack, Langley, Maple Ridge, Surrey, Delta, Vancouver, Vancouver Island, Alberta, and even as far away as Australia.

-View entrance requirements in the UFV Academic Calendar.
+View the entrance requirements in the UFV Academic Calendar.

-The program is comprised of nine modules that include a combination of theory and hands-on exercises, followed by a two-week clinical and administrative practicum placement.
-After completing your practicum, you come back to the classroom for a one-week in-class program review.
-The nine modules are:
+The program comprises nine modules that include a combination of theory and hands-on exercises, including a clinical practicum and an administrative practicum.
+After your second practicum, you will come back to the classroom for a one-week in-class program review.
+The modules are:

 In order to qualify for the practicum module, you must have successfully completed all previous coursework and attendance requirements.

-Practicum placements reflect the business practices of the practicum host, which includes placement during standard business hours.
-Transportation to the practicum site is your responsibility and may require travel outside your community of residence.
-If you refuse an assigned practicum site you will need to find your own site and obtain departmental approval prior to the start of your practicum.
+If you refuse your assigned practicum site, you will need to find your own site and obtain departmental approval prior to the start of your practicum.

-Please discuss any barriers that may affect your practicum assignment with UFV Continuing Education immediately after registration.
+Please discuss any barriers that may affect your practicum assignment with Continuing Education immediately after registration.

 Toll free: 1-888-504-7441 ext.
 6324